Life Sciences Apprenticeships Planned for North Carolina

 A new industrial consortium led by the North Carolina Biotechnology Center will develop apprenticeships in the life sciences to strengthen workforce preparedness.

-“The goal is to provide clear pathways to training programs and careers in the life sciences to more high school students, underemployed high school graduates, military veterans, and transitioning military personnel and their spouses,” said Rick Lawless, workforce development director for the Biotech Center.
+“The goal is to provide clear pathways to training programs and careers in the life sciences to more high school students, underemployed high school graduates, military veterans, and transitioning military personnel and their spouses,” said Rick Lawless, former workforce development director for the Biotech Center.
 “Tremendous career opportunities are available for people throughout North Carolina, and those with the right training will have an advantage.”

 FUJIFILM Diosynth Biotechnologies, Lilly, Pfizer, Novartis Gene Therapies, and Merck are among the major pharmas in the Research Triangle region have signed on as charter members of the North Carolina Life Sciences Apprenticeship Consortium.
 Additional companies are being recruited to join the consortium, Lawless said.